 It was such an odd experience to be a true learner again!
 I didn't know a whole heap about the topics in the course (hence why I was doing it), and I've never done an online course before, so I was quite new to the whole experience.
 What I discovered was a little bit of a surprise.

 Last week I started my year 11 lesson slowly.
 Tuesday morning, after a bank holiday Monday, meant that they were sure to be a bit off school - something I can completely relate to.
-Continue reading Exam Time = Chameleon Teaching
+Then our Head of Department walks in to have a quick chat - asking how they are going and emphasizing the … Continue reading Exam Time = Chameleon Teaching

 Exams are tedious, especially when they are long.
 With my 15 classes, I've had about 19 hours of exams and controlled assessments in the past few school weeks - that's a lot of time spent invigilating, as they call it over here.
-Continue reading 7 Ways to Reduce Boredom During Exams
+We've all been in the situation of sitting or standing for a whole … Continue reading 7 Ways to Reduce Boredom During Exams

 Planning an effective student-lead revision lesson can be a challenge.
-We sometimes feel that the best way to make sure they understand everything is to re-explain it all, or that we need to leave them to their own devices to revise in the 'way that suits them best’.
-Continue reading Revision Lesson For All Ability Levels
+We sometimes feel that the best way to make sure they understand everything is to re-explain it all, or that we need to leave them to their own devices to revise in the 'way that suits them best'.
+Sometimes both approaches are necessary and/or appropriate, … Continue reading Revision Lesson For All Ability Levels